As insulin costs soar, diabetics say a $35 cap on co-pays is not enough - NewsBreak

 “In the blink of an eye I went from being fine to not having insurance and not having any way to get insulin,” Marston said.
 “That is the tightrope we walk on when the price of a vial of insulin is allowed to be $300.”

-The post As insulin costs soar, diabetics say a $35 cap on co-pays is not enough appeared first on Michigan Advance .
+The post As insulin costs soar, diabetics say a $35 cap on co-pays is not enough appeared first on Idaho Capital Sun .

 Comments / 0